rihards/pieshelf/README.md

 ### Optional Parameters

 `--name="Gallery Name"`

 This will set the title of the page in the default theme.

 `--theme=default`

 You can specify which theme you'd like, you can fine more info about making those inside themes/default/index.tpl.php.

 `--thumbnail=200`

 The size that you want your thumbnails to be at.

 `--full=1400`

 If you'd like to resize the original/full images you can specify it here.

 `--force=yes`

 With the force option you can force the script to regenerate the thumbnails and the index.html file.

+`--copyright="&copy; 2014"`

+Let's you specify a copyright for the gallery.
+In default theme this is used in the footer.